Centre for Teaching and Learning

 The Teaching and Learning Action Plan comprises the final recommendations of the Provost’s Task Force on the Student Learning Experience, a group of faculty, staff and students given the mandate to propose specific sustainable initiatives and processes that would enhance the student learning experience.
 The Task Force was asked to make recommendations for academic and learning support units, to support the Queen’s University Quality Assurance Processes, and to propose infrastructure, policy, and resource requirements related to teaching and learning.

-To read the Teaching and Learning Action Plan.
+To read the Teaching and Learning Action Plan (PDF, 590KB).

 Directions from the 401 to Campus Parking